Isabella Shinikova

 Isabella Shinikova (Изабелла Шиникова) (born 25 October 1991) is a Bulgarian tennis player.

 On 20 February 2017, she reached a career-high singles ranking of world No. 133.
 On 20 May 2019, she peaked at No. 159 in the WTA doubles rankings.
-She also plays for the Bulgaria Fed Cup team, with a current win–loss record of 15–20.
+She also plays for the Bulgaria Billie Jean King Cup team, with a win–loss record of 20–26 as of April 2025.

 Junior career

 Shinikova started playing tennis at the age seven.
 She played on the ITF Junior Circuit in 2006 and won two singles titles and one doubles title.

 Professional career

 2009–15: Professional debut, success on the ITF Circuit

 In 2009, Shinikova made her pro debut at a $25k event.
 Since then, she has been playing on the ITF Women's Circuit, and in 2015, she topped the annual leaderboard winning eight titles through the year.

-2016–17: WTA Tour & major qualifications, top 150 debut
+2016–17: WTA Tour, major & top 150 debuts

 In April 2016, Shinikova made her main-draw debut at a WTA Tour tournament at the Katowice Open, losing to Alizé Cornet in the first round.
 Then, she failed to qualify for the main draws of Stuttgart Open, Rosmalen Open and Birmingham Classic.
-In July 2016, Shinikova qualified for the main draw at the Bucharest Open, losing to Simona Halep, in the second round.
+In July 2016, Shinikova qualified for the main draw of the Bucharest Open, losing to Simona Halep, in the second round.

 She made her major debut in 2016 in the qualifying draws of the Wimbledon and at the US Open, where seeded 31st, she lost to Laura Robson in the second round.
 In 2017, she made also her debut in the qualifying draw at the other two Grand Slam events.
 She reached a career-high ranking of No. 133 on 20 February 2017, following the Australian Open.